 So the nitty gritty.

 I could write novels on how wrong I was.
 So I’ll just leave it at this: I was wrong.
 My wedding wouldn’t have been nearly as meaningful without the hours spent in prep and clean-up with the tried-and-true family and friends that stuck through it all.
-And I don’t mean to say that everyone should cater their own wedding- that’s not nearly the case (ahem, refer to my first paragraph, please) but if you’re catering your own wedding, and your worried it’s gonna be a bust… don’t.
+And I don’t mean to say that everyone should cater their own wedding—that’s not nearly the case, but if you’re catering your own wedding, and your worried it’s gonna be a bust… don’t.

 Intro photo by Gabriel Harber.